DevOpsTribe/congruit/README.md

   }
 ]
 ```
-the workplace will take care to decide which is the correct strategy for install Screen.
+the workplace takes care to decide which is the correct strategy for install Screen.
 Congruit executes places and, if they returns 0, does works.

 ## Build you workplace